Viglino/iconicss/README.md

 * Because CSS3 is now widely suported by all main browsers
 * Because it may result in cool transition and morphing effects when changing icons
-* Besause it's fun!
+* Because it's fun!
 Like building a Lego:registered: model with a limited set of bricks.

 ## Known limitation
 * Some side effects may result in some browsers